-First, use a screwdriver to remove all the screws that secure the bottom cover, and then remove the bottom cover.
+First, use a screwdriver to remove all the screws securing the bottom cover, then remove the cover.

-It is worth noting that many Acer notebooks have a power-off switch on the bottom cover.
-When Windows crashes and needs to be physically powered off and shut down, insert the card pin into the small hole in the upper right corner.
+It is worth noting that many Acer laptops have a power-off switch on the bottom cover.
+When the Windows system crashes, and you need to force a shutdown, insert a pin into the small hole in the upper-right corner of the bottom cover.

-After removing the bottom cover, let’s take a look at the internal structure of Acer Swift 3 SF314-42.
-It is equipped with a Ryzen 7 4700U processor.
-Its cooling system has only one copper tube and one fan.
-Due to conservative performance settings and an 18W power wall, this cooling module is sufficient for heat dissipation.
+After removing the bottom cover, let’s take a look at the internal structure of the Acer Swift 3 SF314-42.
+It features a Ryzen 7 4700U processor, and its cooling system only includes a single heat pipe and a fan.
+Since the performance settings are relatively conservative and the power consumption is limited to 18W, this cooling module is sufficient to meet the cooling requirements.

 In the upper left corner of this picture is the power-off button previously seen on the bottom cover.